Yuva Kabaddi Series: Chandigarh Chargers climb up to top; UP Falcons remain unbeaten in Division 2 matches - www.lokmattimes.com

 Yuva Kabaddi Series: Chandigarh Chargers climb up to top; UP Falcons remain unbeaten in Division 2 matches

-Coimbatore, Dec 27 Chandigarh Chargers and the UP Falcons won their respective matches on the fifth day of ...
+Coimbatore (Tamil Nadu)[India], December 28 : The fifth day of the 11th Yuva Kabaddi Series Division 2 at the ...

-Coimbatore, Dec 27 Chandigarh Chargers and the UP Falcons won their respective matches on the fifth day of the 11th Yuva Kabaddi Series Division 2 at the Karpagam Academy of Higher Education, which witnessed exciting action as teams fought for the top two spots.
+Coimbatore (Tamil Nadu)[India], December 28 : The fifth day of the 11th Yuva Kabaddi Series Division 2 at the Karpagam Academy of Higher Education witnessed exciting action as teams fought for the top 2 spots.

 In the third match, Chola Veerans secured a hard-fought 35-32 win over Delhi Dhurandhars.
 Iyyappan Veerapandian was the standout performer for Chola, scoring an impressive 13 raid points.
 Delhi's Kunal Tanwar displayed an all-round effort, collecting nine points, but his team fell short in the final moments.